supergravity/enochnotsocool.github.io/_posts/2015-09-07-Starting-Web.md

 # What I wanted
 With the abundance of social media, there seems to be no end to place to post personal thoughts and whatnot on the internet.
-I all ready have facebook, google+ and plurk, so why go out to seek a new platform?
+I all ready have [facebook](https://www.facebook.com), [google+](https://www.google.com/) and [plurk](https://www.plurk.com/),
+so why go out to seek a new platform?

-What social media fails to porvide for me is the ability to organize and navigate the post efficiently, to be able to find previous post on a certain topic easily, since I would also want to post some more aesthetically appealing work logs that I could go back to if I ever felt the need in the future.
+What social media fails to provide for me is the ability to organize and navigate the post efficiently, to be able to find previous post on a certain topic easily, since I would also want to post some more aesthetically appealing work logs that I would want to go back to in the future.
 Also the flexibility to stylize my website would also a bit plus.

 But wouldn't blogging platforms such as wordpress, blogger and many others blogging platforms be sufficient?
 Here comes the more interesting part in my search for the platform of choice.
 Since I'm a bit of a nerd, I would like the platforms to provide:

-* Post latex style equation, Such as:
+* Post latex style equation, like:

 $$
 E^2 = p^2c^2 + m^2 c^4
 $$